nickserv/danamccurdy.com/_posts/2016-10-09-perfection.md

 (creating the obstacles
 that stand in the way
 of seeing),
-and, in moments of grace,
+and, in a moment of grace,
 it may stand aside,
 allowing us a glimpse
 of our own perfection.